T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 How, then, do we find the right people?

 The first step I usually take is to look at the competition in that niche.
 First, you want to see what they’ve done that has been successful.
-Use services like Majestic SEO, Market Samuari or Ahrefs to check what websites are linking to them.
+Use SEO tools like SEMrush or Ahrefs to check what websites are linking to them.
 Second, you want to find out if they accept guest posts or hire writers which you can usually discover by reading their About or Contact pages.
 Make a list of all the closely matched websites in that niche.

 When you are first building this strategy there is very little need for things like Twitter and Facebook posts.
 They simply don’t have the reach unless you have an existing audience or are spending money.